Creative ways to think about recruiting talent for jobs in high demand

 If you plan your talent movement right, you’ll line up someone else from your company to backfill the open position.
 In this way, the remaining open role will be in a field that is less in demand, giving you more talent options and fewer competing organizations.

-Succession planning used to focus on leadership roles, but many companies have found that succession planning lower in the organization and understanding the skills needed allow them to better leverage their internal labor market.
+Succession planning used to focus on leadership roles, but many companies have found that succession planning is now a lower priority, and organizations prefer to focus on understanding the employee skills needed to allow them to better leverage their internal labor market.

 2. Explore new recruiting sources

-Money listed ZipRecruiter, Indeed, LinkedIn, and Glassdoor as the top job search sites.
+Money listed LinkedIn, ZipRecruiter, Indeed, Simplify, and Glassdoor as the top job search sites.
 This means that when using these sites you’ll have the greatest competition and must build a more compelling job posting to even catch the eye of prospective candidates.

 3. Optimize your employee value proposition

 A simple example of where a communication strategy takes on some complexity is when you have a mix of office workers and employees on a manufacturing floor.
 The office workers are regularly on the computer and can access things like emails and the company intranet site.
-The latter group might not even look at email during a regular work week and may instead rely on in-person communication from team leaders.
+However, employees on the manufacturing floor might not even look at email during a regular work week and may instead rely on in-person communication from team leaders.
 How will you make sure that your employees are aware of your EVP?

 4. Use incentives where it makes sense